AbdelrahmanShahrour/Arabic-Summarization/README.md

 ## 1.2 - NLP
 ### 1.2.1 - Problem definition
+We all know that machines cannot understand human languages such as speeches, texts, or even letters, so converting these texts into machine-understandable format has become a crucial goal to enable them to perform useful tasks.
+The domain of study that concentrates on enabling computers to intelligently process human languages is termed Natural Language Processing or NLP for short.
+It is a multi-speciality field that com- bines artificial intelligence, computing science, cognitive science, information processing, and linguistics.
+Natural language processing appeared to facilitate the work of the user and satisfy the desire to communicate with the computer in a natural language.

+NLP is divided into two parts:

+Natural Language Understanding (NLU) and Natural Language Generation (NLG).

+1.2.1.1 - Natural Language Understanding (NLU) is the part of natural language processing that helps computers understand and interpret natural language as human beings do.
+It is used for machine translation, question answering, and many others.

+1.2.1.2 - Natural Language Generation (NLG) is a component of natural language processing, which is the process of creating meaningful text in the form of a natural language from an internal representation.
+It can be considered the opposite of natural language understanding [4].
+NLG systems offer an important role in text summarization, machine translation, and dialogue systems.
 ### 1.2.2 - Application of NLP

 ## 1.3 - Arabic language and its challenges